 A favourite of ours, we visited Bodeguita Romero three times on our trip to Seville.
 We were obviously not the only ones enamoured by this family-owned Seville tapas bar, judging by the people squeezed in like sardines all day long.

-It’s located in the heart of the city, just a few minutes’ walk from the cathedral.
+It’s right in the heart of the city, just a few minutes’ walk from the cathedral.
+Despite this touristy location, it’s always filled with locals and visitors alike.

 The menu features typical Andalucían tapas: solomillo ibérico, albondigas (meatballs), berenjena con miel (eggplant covered in honey) and a tortillita de camarones (like a fried prawn patty) were our choices, washed down with a local beer or tinto de verano (red wine mixed with lemonade – order this, not sangria!).